sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 * textFormat - *String* *optional*.
 Describes an uncoded textual format.
 If it is an empty string, then any valid string characters may be used in component values (within the constraints of the other format constraints).
 If used, the component values will use instead of `id` and `name`:
   - if `minOccurs` and `maxOccurs` are equal to 1: the `value` property,
   - otherwise: the `values` property.
 * minLength - *Positive number* *optional*.
-Specifies the minimum and length of the value in characters.
+Specifies the minimum length of the value in characters.
 * maxLength - *Positive number* *optional*.
 Specifies the maximum length of the value in characters.
 * minValue - *Decimal* *optional*.
 Is used for inclusive and exclusive ranges, indicating what the lower bound of the range is.
 If this is used with an inclusive range, a valid value will be greater than or equal to the value specified here.
 By default, the minValue is assumed to be inclusive.
 * maxValue - *Decimal* *optional*.
 Is used for inclusive and exclusive ranges, indicating what the upper bound of the range is.
 If this is used with an inclusive range, a valid value will be less than or equal to the value specified here.
 By default, the maxValue is assumed to be inclusive.